bvalosek/ableton-live-scripts/README.md

   and extract the ZIP file
 * Copy all directories prefixed with `bvalosek_` into the MIDI Remote Scripts directory for Ableton Live (see the [official documentation](https://www.ableton.com/en/help/article/install-third-party-remote-script/))
+* You may need to restart Ableton or at least reload your current Set to see the newly added scripts

 Alternatively, if you are familiar with git, you could clone this repo right into the MIDI Remote Scripts directory: